matteoramazzotti/PathLay/docs/usage.rst

 	* Filter pathways by selecting an "Agreement" between Gene/Proteins and Methylation, miRNAs or TFs

 .. warning::
-	The "Analysis Results" page is directly accessible after you hit the "Submit" button allowing you to navigate through pathways right away but depending on how much data PathLay needs to process, some indicators may not be displayed correctly from the go and require more time.
+	The "PathLay - MAPS" page is directly accessible after you hit the "Submit" button allowing you to navigate through pathways right away but depending on how much data PathLay needs to process, some indicators may not be displayed correctly from the go and require more time.

 .. _usage_results_mapsel: